A brief timeline

 2010

-April: The Balkan Renewable Energy Program, BREP, is established to promote renewable energy markets and diversification of the energy mix in the Western Balkans - initially with the participation of Albania, Bosnia and Herzegovina, and North Macedonia.
+The Balkan Renewable Energy Program (BREP) is established to promote renewable energy markets of in the Western Balkans, initially with the participation of Albania, Bosnia and Herzegovina, and North Macedonia.

 2011

-The World Bank and international organizations stress the importance of carbon pricing and markets to help the Western Balkans transition to low-carbon economies and integrate into broader European carbon frameworks, promoting sustainable growth and environmental protection.
+The World Bank and international organizations stress the importance of carbon pricing and markets to help the Western Balkans transition to low-carbon economies and integrate into broader European carbon frameworks.

 2012

-April: The Balkan Renewable Energy Program, BREP, expands to also cover the rest of the Western Balkan six, including Kosovo, Montenegro, and Serbia.
+The Balkan Renewable Energy Program, BREP, expands to also cover the rest of the Western Balkan countries, including Kosovo, Montenegro, and Serbia.

 2013

-April: The Regional Energy Efficiency Programme (REEP/REEP Plus) is launched, aiming to improve energy efficiency and promote the use of renewable energy sources in the Western Balkans, helping the region transition towards a low-carbon economy.
+The Regional Energy Efficiency Programme (REEP/REEP Plus) is launched, aiming to improve energy efficiency and promote the use of renewable energy sources in the Western Balkans.

 2014

-August: The inaugural EU-Western Balkans summit is held in Berlin, mark the launch of the Berlin Process, which aims to enhance regional cooperation and support the integration of Western Balkan countries into the European Union.
+The inaugural EU-Western Balkans summit is held in Berlin, marking the launch of the Berlin Process, which aims to enhance regional cooperation and support the integration of Western Balkan countries into the European Union.

 2015

-December: The Western Balkan six commit to climate action by signing the Paris Agreement at COP21.
+The same year, the Western Balkan countries commit to climate action by signing the Paris Agreement at COP21.

 2016

-July: The third EU-Western Balkans summit held in Paris announced key energy efficiency initiatives to bolster the region's commitment to sustainability and economic integration with the European Union.
+The third EU-Western Balkans summit held in Paris announced key energy efficiency initiatives to bolster the region's commitment to sustainability and economic integration with the EU.

 2017

-July: During the fourth EU-Western Balkans summit held in Trieste, Italy, the European Commission announced additional financing of €48 million to boost entrepreneurial capacity in the region.
+During the fourth EU-Western Balkans summit held in Trieste, Italy, the EC announced additional financing of €48 million to boost entrepreneurial capacity in the region.

 2018

-July: At the fifth EU-Western Balkans summit in London, the European Commission, in cooperation with partner financial institutions, puts forward a new guarantee instrument aiming to leverage up to €1 billion in investments under the Western Balkans Investment Framework.
+At the fifth EU-Western Balkans summit in London, a new guarantee instrument aiming to leverage up to €1 billion in investments is announced under the WBIF.

 2019

-July: The European Commission proposed the Carbon Border Adjustment Mechanism (CBAM)
+The European Commission proposes the Carbon Border Adjustment Mechanism (CBAM).

-December: The first Law on Climate Change enters into force in Montenegro, highlighting a set of climate policies including a GHG inventory and a national system for monitoring, reporting, and verification (MRV).
+The first Law on Climate Change enters into force in Montenegro, highlighting a set of climate policies, including a GHG inventory and a national system for monitoring, reporting, and verification (MRV).

 2020